 The NGA subduction (NGA-SUB) database includes recordings from seven different regions: Alaska, Cascadia, Central America, Japan, New Zealand, South America, and Taiwan as described by Kishida et al. [2018].
 The full dataset includes over 70,000 3-component recordings.
 The June 12, 2018, version of the NGA-SUB dataset was used for this study.
-Given the large size of the NGA-SUB dataset, QA checks of the meta data and response spectral values are still ongoing at the time of this study.
-Therefore, for the current study, the parts of the dataset that show questionable scaling and which are still under review are excluded.
-The main criteria used for selecting the subset of data for use in this study can be grouped into three main headings: selection criteria for regions, selection criteria for earthquakes, and selection criteria for recordings.
+Given the large size of the NGA-SUB dataset, QA of the meta data and time histories set is still ongoing at the time of this study.
+Therefore, for the current study, the parts of the dataset that show questionable scaling and which are still under review were exc---luded.
+The main selection criteria used for selecting the subset of data for use in this study can be grouped into three main headings: selection by region, selection criteria for earthquakes, and selection criteria for recordings for each region.